hvdwolf/libdmg-hfsplus/README.markdown

 ------------

 The HFS portion will work on any platform that supports GNU C and POSIX conventions.
-The dmg portion has dependencies on zlib (which is included) and libcrypto from openssl (which is not).
+The dmg portion has dependencies on zlib and libcrypto from openssl (which is not).
 If libcrypto is not available, remove the -DHAVE_CRYPT flags from the CFLAGS of the makefiles.
 All FileVault related actions will fail, but everything else should still work.
-I imagine most places have libcrypto, and probably statically compiled zlib was a dumb idea too.
+I imagine most places have libcrypto.

 USING
 -----